-Who can contact me? lets you choose who can send you friend requests.
-You can choose between Everyone and Friends of Friends.

-One of the most useful features of this new menu is giving you the ability to easily block someone.
-If someone is bothering you, simply enter his or her name into the text field that says Add name or email, which is under How do I stop someone from bothering me?
-Select from the list of suggested names then click Block so you can completely block him or her from accessing your account.
+- Who can see my stuff? lets you control who can see your future posts and review the settings for older posts, including posts that you have been tagged in. - Who can contact me? lets you choose who can send you friend requests.
+You can choose between Everyone and Friends of Friends. - One of the most useful features of this menu is giving you the ability to easily block someone.
+If someone is bothering you, simply enter his or her name into the field How do I stop someone from bothering me?
+Find him or her, then block him or her from accessing your account. - Activity Log.

-• Activity Log.
 This section records all your activities while on Facebook.
 Arranged in chronological order, you will be able to review all your actions as regards the posts you made, posts you reacted to or commented on, posts you have been tagged in, and so on, as far back as the time you first created your Facebook account.
 By clicking on Filter, you can modify what you want to see under this section.
-This makes it much easier to review items in your Timeline.
+This makes it much easier to review items that appear in your Timeline.
 You can make sure nothing inappropriate is posted there or even rethink some of the things you already posted.
 For example, when you review the posts or photos that you have been tagged in, you may decide to Hide from Timeline so it won't appear on your timeline, or Report so it will be removed entirely on Facebook.

-Whitson Gordon, in "The Always Up-to-Date Guide to Managing Your Facebook Privacy," mentions several tips and useful information on managing and protecting your privacy when using Facebook.
-Under Account Settings > Privacy, you can review the settings on how you connect on Facebook.
+In "The Always Up-to-Date Guide to Managing Your Facebook Privacy," written by Whitson Gordon in 2013, it mentions several tips and useful information on managing and protecting your privacy when using Facebook.
+Under Account Settings Privacy, you can review the settings on how you connect on Facebook.

 - "Who can see my stuff?"
 This section lets you review the settings for your future posts; the people, Pages, and lists you follow; your friends list; and the audience for posts you've shared with friends of friends or public. - "Who can see your future posts?"
 By default, this is set on Public to mean that everyone on Facebook will see, react to, make a comment on, and share your posts.
-You can change this to limit the audience of your posts to

-Friends, Friends except acquaintances, or Only me if you don't want anybody else to see except you.

-- Who can see the people, Pages and lists you follow.
+You can change this to limit the audience of your posts to Friends, Friends except acquaintances, or Only me if you don't want anybody else to see except you. - Who can see the people, Pages and lists you follow.
 Similar to the above section, you can choose to limit access of other people by changing the default settings from Public to Friends, Friends except acquaintances, or Only me. - Who can see your friends list.
 Managing other people's access to your friends list is a way of maintaining your privacy.
-Just remember that when you've limited the access to Only Me nobody else will be able to see your full friends list on your Timeline, but other people may still see mutual friends. - "Who can contact me?"
+Just remember that when you've limited the access to Only Me nobody else will be able to see your full friends list on your Timeline, but other people may still see mutual friends.

+- "Who can contact me?"
 By default, Everyone can send you a friend request.
 If you wish to limit the number of friend requests that you will receive, you can change this to Friends of friends. - "Who can look me up?"
 In this section, you can choose to let Everyone on Facebook look you up through the email and phone number you provided, and also allow search engines outside of Facebook to link to your profile.
 You can delimit this to only Friends of Friends or only your Friends on Facebook.